Should You Be Running Your Air Conditioner All Day?

 So, how long is the compressor active throughout the day?

 Usually, if you have the right ac size or capacity for your home or room, your air conditioner’s compressor can run 70% to 80% of the time, which is about 16 to 19 hours daily.
-This time period caters to both split and window air conditioners during summers when the temperature is not too high.
+This period caters to both split and window air conditioners during summers when the temperature is not too high.

 But when the temperature is too high, your compressor can run for approximately 90% to 100% of the time daily.